JakeAGonzales/rqre-ovi/README.md

 ## Note

-The `overcooked_jaxmarl` directory is external environment code adapted from the JaxMARL project and is not original to this repository:
+The `overcooked_jaxmarl` directory is external environment code adopted from the JaxMARL project and is not original to this repository:

 https://github.com/FLAIROx/JaxMARL